j-bd/yolo_v3/README.md

 * A detailed CSV file train labels named 'stage_2_train_labels.csv',
 * A detailed CSV file for submission named 'stage_2_sample_submission.csv'.

-All this elements must be gather in the same directory.
+All these elements must be gathered in the same directory.
 The path will be mentionned when launching the algorithm.
 [Source](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/data)